ItsANameToo/pie-pay/README.md

 ## Installation

-- Save the directory somewhere on your server, for example in your home directory
+- Clone the repo with `git clone https://github.com/ItsANameToo/pie-pay.git`
-- Navigate to the directory
+- Navigate to the directory (for devnet: run `git checkout develop`)
 - Run `yarn`
-- Run `cp .env.example .env` following by `nano .env`.
+- Run `cp .env.example .env` followed by `nano .env`.
 You should see a configuration file like below:

 ```bash
 # Recipient wallet for funds